Apsd1109/cube-timer/README.md

 Latest version: V1.0
 Date: 2019-06-17

-NOTES:
+NOTES

 >Documentation:

 A user's manual along with code analysis + comments have been included as PDF files.
 Feel free to read for details!

 >Plans:

   -Add spacebar delay for timing
 	-Replace the scrambled cube state representation of characters to actual images

 >Misc:

 -The following libraries are used to make this program run:
-    ControlsFX
-    CommonsLang
+		ControlsFX	CommonsLang